microsoft/pai/contrib/python-sdk/README.md

 To debug a local update, just use `pip install -U your/path/to/setup.py`.

-For jobs submitted by the SDK or command line tool, the version specified by `opai set container-sdk-branch=<your/version>` would be used firstly.
+For jobs submitted by the SDK or command line tool, the version specified by `pai set container-sdk-branch=<your/version>` would be used firstly.
 If not specified, `master` branch will be used.

 ### How to specify the `python` environment I want to use in the job container

 In some cases, there are more than one `python` environments in a docker image.
 For example, there are both `python` and `python3` environments in `openpai/pai.example.keras.tensorflow`.
-User could add `--python <path/to/python>` (e.g. `--python python3`) in the command `job notebook` or `job sub` to use the specific `python` environment.
+User could add `--python <path/to/python>` (e.g. `--python python3`) in the command `notebook-job` or `sub` to use the specific `python` environment.
 Refer to [notebook example](examples/1-submit-and-query-via-command-line.ipynb) for more details.

 # Python binding